Ride for Missing Children makes big return post-COVID

 “What I think it means to all these people who are riding, is to tell the people who have missing children that they’re not alone.
 There’s a support network for them, there’s a group of people that care about them, and it also is a time to reflect on the people who are missing,” Berry said.
 “I think about my cousin a lot during the ride.“

-The money raised for the National Center for Missing and Exploited Children goes towards continued investigation on active cases and providing safety education programs to schools, parents, and community organizations.
+The money raised for the National Center for Missing and Exploited Children goes towards the continued investigation of active cases and providing safety education programs to schools, parents, and community organizations.

-The ride will conclude with a closing ceremony at 6:00 PM at the Guilderland YMCA.